ivanhofer/sveltekit-typescript-showcase/README.md

 I would suggest directly using ´TypeScript´ because if you need more complex types, you will need to write
 [`declaration files`](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html)
 in `TypeScript` syntax.
-It will be harder for you to write them if you are not used to `TypeScript`.
+It will be harder for you to write them if you are not used to the `TypeScript` syntax.

-Also if you need to use generics inside your JSDoc comments, you may find the syntax a bit messy:
+Also if you need to use generics inside your `JSDoc` comments, you may find the syntax a bit messy:

 -  JSDoc: